-Table 1: Examples of estimates of total amounts of RAW from decommissioning of nuclear installa cubic meters or tonnes Table 2: Overview matrix of long-term management of RAW and SNF Table 3: Human resources of the ÚJD SR Table 4: ISFS of JAVYS, a. s.
+Table 1: Examples of estimates of total amounts of RAW from decommissioning of nuclear installar cubic meters or tonnes Table 2: Overview matrix of long-term management of RAW and SNF Table 3: Human resources of the ÚJD SR Table 4: ISFS of JAVYS, a. s.
 Table 5: Categories of employees of the licence holder, SE, a. s.
-Table 6: Significant milestones and the timeframes for their achievement Table 7: Objectives and targets for the period 2025-2033 with a forecast for the following years Table 8: Existing and projected capacities for RAW types at RÚ RAO and volumes of RAW types disposed RAO as of 31 December 2023 (in m3) p.
-15 p.
-20 p.
-45 p.
-64 p.
-91 p.
-111 p.
-124 Fig. 1: Sites with nuclear installations in the SR and the location of capital Bratislava Fig. 2: Basic steps in RAW management Fig. 3: Scheme of SNF management in the SR Fig. 4: Scheme of RAW management in the SR Fig. 5: Structure of government / regulatory bodies in the SR Fig. 6: Structure of state regulation in the field of health protection against radiation Fig. 7: Authorization procedure Fig. 8: Structure of the budget chapter of the ÚJD SR Fig. 9: Number of radiation protection staff Fig. 10: Infrastructure for RAW and SNF management according to the valid National Programme Fig. 11: Pool hall in ISFS Fig. 12: Spent fuel cask Fig. 13: Transport containers TK C-30 Fig. 14: Transport of TK C-30 by special transport hitch Fig. 15: Scheme of adding storage capacity for SNF Fig. 16: Bohunice RAW Treatment Centre (BSC) Fig.17: Integral Radioactive Waste Storage Facility p.
-7 p.
-17 p.
-22 p.
-22 p.
-34 p.
-36 p.
+Table 6: Categories of employees of the licence holder JAVYS, a. s.
+Table 6: Significant milestones and the timeframes for their achievement Table 7: Existing and projected capacities for RAW types at RÚ RAO and volumes of RAW types disposed RAO as of 31 December 2020 (in m3) p.
+14 p.
+19 p.
 40 p.
-44 p.
-49 p.
-57 p.
-65 p.
+54 p.
+79 p.
+80 p.
+96 Fig. 1: Sites with nuclear installations in the SR and the location of capital Bratislava Fig. 2: Basic steps in RAW management Fig. 3: Infrastructure for RAW and SNF management according to the valid National Programme Fig. 4: Scheme of SNF management in the SR Fig. 5: Scheme of RAW management in the SR Fig. 6: Licencing procedure for construction, commissioning, operation and decommissioning Fig. 7: Structure of government / regulatory bodies in the SR Fig. 8: Structure of state regulation in the field of health protection against radiation Fig. 9: Structure of the budget chapter of the ÚJD SR Fig. 10: Pool hall in ISFS Fig. 11: Spent fuel cask Fig. 12: Transport containers TK C-30 Fig. 13: Transport of TK C-30 by special transport hitch Fig. 14: Scheme of adding storage capacity for SNF Fig. 15: Bohunice RAW Treatment Centre (BSC) Fig. 16: Transport of fibre concrete containers to the National Repository of RAW Fig. 17: Transport of solid RAW at Jaslovské Bohunice site and between Jaslovské Bohunice and Mochov Fig. 18: Transport of KRAO at Jaslovské Bohunice site Fig. 19: VBK after measurements taken at Gamma scanner prior to disposal into disposal boxes of the repository arranged as double-rows Fig. 20: Disposal of VLLW in the first stage of VLLW repository with a disposal capacity of 20 000 m3 for RA the decommissioning of NPP A-1 Fig. 21: Chart of Professional training system for employees Fig. 22: Scheme of financing the back-end of the nuclear energy cycle Fig. 23: Quantity of SNF disposed in ISFS structured by individual NIs and Units p.
 66 p.
+66 p.
+67 AW from p.
 68 p.
-68 p.
-68 p.
-70 p.
-73 s.
-74 Fig. 18: Transport of fibre concrete containers to the National Repository of RAW Fig. 19: Transport of solid RAW at Jaslovské Bohunice site and between Jaslovské Bohunice and Mochov p.
-76 /ce sites p.
-76 Fig. 20: Transport of KRAO at Jaslovské Bohunice site Fig. 21: VBK after measurements taken at Gamma scanner prior to disposal into disposal boxes of the repository arranged as double-rows Fig. 22: Disposal of VLLW in the first stage of VLLW repository with a disposal capacity of 20 000 m 3 for RA р.
-77 р.
-78 the decommissioning of NPP A-1 p.
-79 Fig. 23: Overlaying the backfill soil with layers of geotextile Fig. 24-25: Transport of steam generator SG 11 to SO 490 V-1 p.
-79 p.
-81 Fig. 26: Chart of Professional training system for employees p.
-90 Fig. 27: Scheme of financing the back-end of the nuclear energy cycle p.
-97 Fig. 28: A Night at Energoland Mochovce p.
-101 Fig. 29-32: Examples of periodicals p.
-103 Fig. 33: Quantity of SNF disposed in ISFS structured by individual NIs and Units p.
-132
+78 p.
+83 p.
+112